EvilPort2/emojify/README.md

 # Emojify
-Turn your face into an emoji.
+Turn your facial expression into an emoji.

 ## Note
 This project is still under development.
 Expect errors in recognition of emoji or other errors.